SakshiChavan13/Laravel-crud-generator/README.md

 - ✅ Model generation
 - ✅ Migration generation
-- ✅ Form Request classes along with accurate permissions to authorize
+- ✅ Form Request classes
 - ✅ Route entries
 - ✅ Controller with CRUD logic
 - ✅ Resource generation
-- ✅ Permissions file
 - ✅ Factory generation
-- ✅ Basic Crud Test cases generation
+- ✅ Basic Crud Test cases generation(PEST)

  ⚠️ **Note**: All files and respective code are generated based on stub templates.
 > Imports for related models (like relationships) may not always be accurate.